tdilauro/Simplified-wiki/Simple-Signup-Protocol.md

 The signup server communicates with the client by adding query parameters to the `redirect_uri` it was given.
 This specification defines the meaning of the following parameters:

-* `state` - If this was provided in the initial request to the signup server, it MUST be replicated in the `redirect_uri`.
-TODO: what if the client tries to use it and the server just doesn't support it?
+* `state` - If this was provided in the initial request to the signup server, it SHOULD be replicated in the `redirect_uri`.
+TODO: this is weak, see below.
 * `login` - If the patron was issued a identifier (e.g. a username or barcode), or if an existing identifier for the patron was located, that identifier MUST be provided here.
 If no `login` is provided, it means that the process concluded without an identifier being associated with the patron -- perhaps the patron gave up on the process or it turned out they were not eligible.
 * `password` - If the patron chose or was issued a password to go along with their identifier, it MAY be provided here.
 A library may choose not to send the password to the OPDS client, or may not know the password to send it.
 If that happens, the patron will have to enter their password manually.